Home to world-renowned architecture, restaurants, parks, museums and theater, nestled into 77 unique neighborhoods, Chicago just keeps besting itself.

 Photo: Adam Alexander Photography

-The 90-minute cruise led by highly trained volunteer docents from the Chicago Architecture Foundation shows off Chicago's world famous architecture, winding along the Chicago River all the way to Navy Pier.
+The 90-minute cruise led by highly trained volunteer docents from the Chicago Architecture Center shows off Chicago's world famous architecture, winding along the Chicago River all the way to Navy Pier.
 The tour covers 50-plus buildings, their architects and Chicago history.

 Chicago's First Lady is docked on the Chicago River just east of the Michigan Avenue bridge (112 E. Wacker).
 Tickets can be purchased at the dock (if available) or reserved ahead of time online.